 - Philippe Aghion (Collège de France, PSE)

-- Agnès Bénassy-Quéré (PSE, University Paris 1)
+- Agnès Bénassy-Quéré (Banque de France, PSE, University Paris 1)

 - Tobias Broer (PSE, University Paris 1)